Notice of Special Virtual Meeting of the AIA Members

-The Bylaws Task Force held a meeting on October 21, answering member questions.
-Next, on November 5, 2020, all eligible voters will receive an email—via your email address on record with AIA—containing a personalized link to an electronic ballot to cast your vote.
+The Bylaws Task Force held a Special Meeting of the Membership on October 21, answering member questions and discussing the changes.
+Next, on November 5, 2020, all eligible voters will receive an email—via your email address on record with AIA—containing instructions to access your electronic ballot to cast your vote on the Proposed Bylaws.
 Electronic voting will open on November 5 by 12 p.m.
 MST and will close at 11:59 p.m.
 MST on November 10, 2020.
 We appreciate your early vote to meet quorum requirements.

 We thank you for your time and hope we’ve provided not only information but transparency and accessibility.
 That is how you keep us accountable and we move forward together for the advancement of the profession.

 To inform your decision, we invite you to review the pertinent documents below.